Ann Henderson – Principal

 After completing her Primary Teaching degree at Edge Hill University in 2011 April began her teaching career at Underley Garden.
 April began teaching a KS3/4 class for 3 years before Underley Garden expanded to open their Primary provision, Holly Trees.
 With her Primary background, April developed the provision with the expectation it would enable primary children to access a broad and balanced curriculum which met their individual needs and allowed them to reach their full potential.
 “I am very proud of what Holly Trees has become and the exceptional work the staff do to ensure the children are not only progressing well but also enjoying their school experience.
 Holly Trees has been open for nearly three years and continues to thrive with happy children”.

 After successfully developing and leading Holly Trees, April became one of the Assistant Head Teachers at Underley Garden in 2016.
-She is currently completing the National Professional Qualification for Senior Leadership and is the Designated Safeguarding Lead for the school.
+She is currently completing the National Professional Qualification for Senior Leadership and in April 2018 became Head of School at Underley Garden.

 “I thoroughly enjoy working at UG and seeing the fantastic progress our young people make both educationally and socially.
 It is such a pleasure to see children and young people socialising and seeing relationships with both staff and peers grow.
 Many of our young people have not had this experience before attending UG so this is great to see.”